+MID-CENTURY SUBDISTR

+MID-CENTURY SUBDISTR ICT STANDARDS

-MID-CENTURY SUBAREA ST ANDARDS BUILDING MASSING STANDA ARDS SPECIFIC REQUIRMENTS Articulation 1 - Any building over 35 ft. wide Minimum unbroken building mass must be broken down to read as a series of buildings no wider than Low-Rise Minimum (1) 50 Ft.
-Max A laca ili ili ili ili Mid-Rise Minimum (1) 50 Ft.
-Max A Mid-Rise Minimum (2) 75 Linear Ft.
-Max B 75 continuous linear feet must be broken by a low-rise facade not to Building Height exceed 2 stories or 30 ft. in height Low-Rise Height 30 Ft.
+BUILDING MASSING STAN IDARDS SPECIFIC REQUIREMENTS

+Articulation 1 - Any building over 35 ft. wide

+Minimum unbroken building mass must be broken down to read as a series of buildings no wider that 35

+Low-Rise Minimum (1) 50Ft.
+Max A ft. and should include a variety of facades.

+Mid-Rise Minimum (1) 50Ft.
+Max A

+75 continuous linear feet must be

+Building Height broken by a low-rise facade not to exceed 2 stories or 30 ft. in height

+Low-Rise Height 30 Ft.
 Max or 2 stories C as shown in the Figure above.

 Mid-Rise Height 54 Ft.
-Max or 4 stories D Mid-Rise Height Incentive 78 Ft.
-Max or 6 stories E 1 1 Mid-Rise Height Incentive on increase incentive is elected by
+Max or 4 stories D

+]

+1